01velemeny/radiogateway/docs/11_Radio_Domain_Language.md

 A gateway belső nyelve ezeket a commandokat, eventeket és state-eket ismeri és használja.
 A nevek az általános rádiós nomenklatura szerint lettek elnevezve.
+The Radio Domain Language (RDL) defines the common vocabulary used by every component of the Radio Gateway.
+Commands express intentions, Events describe state changes, States represent the current known condition of the station, and Capabilities describe the features supported by a specific radio or driver.
+The RDL is intentionally independent of any transport protocol or radio control software.

 Command/Requests
 CMD-0001